Wanhenri/relatorio_resumido_SE/README.md

 The dependency tracking feature of issue tracking software also allows a large deliverable to be broken into a set of smaller features that it is dependent upon.
 This set can then be distributed among various groups so that no two groups are working on the same feature.

+#### Version control

+VC1: Version control software is necessary for research groups with more than one developer

+VC2: Distributed version control is particularly useful for scientific software development

+ > VC1: Version control software is necessary for research groups with more than one developer.
+Version control tools are needed to keep up with changes to software that can accumulate extremely rapidly.
+Version control tools allow a developer to track each new version of a piece of code that is created and identify changes between versions.
+Versions of software that are used to publish results, support major decisions, or undergo extreme testing are the most important to track.
+In addition, the developer needs to maintain a complete copy of any software used to produce important results.
+An example of why the need to keep a copy of the software is important is a case where a researcher tried to reproduce results that she had produced the previous year.
+Because the researcher did not have access to the old versions of the data she needed, she had to spend a considerable amount of time reproducing the input data.
+In one case, even though she had the data, the results were significantly different from the previous run.
+In this case, the executable for the first test had been built using different compiler options.
+In addition to utilizing version control systems, it is useful to have a formal process to approve code that is to be checked into the repository.
+This process would ensure that a piece of code passes all relevant test cases instead of relying on individual developers to perform these tests.

+VC2: Distributed Version Control is particularly useful for scientific software development.
+There are two major types of version control systems: centralized and distributed.
+In a centralized system, a single server stores the master copy of the entire project; meaning that if the server goes down or the network becomes unavailable, no one can submit work on the project.
+Also, if the server’s data is lost, the entire project is lost as well.
+An alternative is to use a distributed version control system instead.
+In this implementation, each user has a full copy of the entire project on their machine which is updated to match other copies as connections to the other nodes in the network are available.
+The primary problem with distributed version control systems is that they are complicated to manage, requiring a strategy for sharing modifications and synchronizing local copies.One instance of distributed version control is “The Abinit forge”, a custom version control system built on Bazaar–a distributed version control system and an ssh-server.
+Each Abinit developer has a Bazaar repository that stores their branches of their software, providing fast data access and somewhat optimized usage of disk space.
+A daily script makes all contributions to a project available through a password-protected website which allows the developer to share his work with others and organize collaborative developments involving remote workplaces.
+Other tools in common use are: Revision Control System and Concurrent Version System, the latter of which can be utilized from within the Eclipse IDE to ease the overhead required by adopting the tool.

+### Conclusões tiradas da leitura do paper

+---

+Com base no que foi abordado durante o paper **Claims about the use of software engineering practices in science: a systematic literature review**, podemos salientar alguns aspectos interessantes que possa ser útil na elaboração de um mestrado futuro.
+No quesito de teste de softwares cientificos, alguns dos entrevistados mencionou a falta de apoio da gestão, no tocante de garantir a qualidade dos testes e mostrar a eficiencia de sua aplicação, levando em conta se os resultados apresentados são confiáveis para comparação com um modelo padrão.
+Uma boa pratica apresentada pelo paper foi a de criar um metodologia de testes para evitar bugs no decorrer da elaboração do código, é desenvolver uma construção regular e automatizada para testar seu código regularmente, evitando assim a espera do produto final para assim realizar os testes.
+Dois métodos foram citados no paper: testes de regressão e testes de integração, onde foi citado que os cientistas utilizam muito o teste de integração. apresentando o seguinte exemplo: "os cientistas o tratam como um novo experimento e o testam, usando os resultados anteriores como um controle."